Antonio de los Reyes Correa: Honors and later years

-Capt.
-Antonio de los Reyes Correa, who was married to Estephanía Rodríguez de Matos y Colón, died on June 9, 1758.
-She was the daughter of Capitan Nicolás Rodríguez de Matos II and María Colón de Luyando.
-She died in 1718 in Arecibo.
-She was a descendant of Christopher Columbus and Adeltanado Don Pedro de Alvarado the conquistador of Mexico and Guatemala.
-We know this thanks to her daughter Francisca de los Reyes Correa y Rodríguez de Matos married Juan Blás Sánchez de Matos y Colón in August 16th 1717 in Arecibo.
-He was the son of Capitan Pedro Sánchez de Matos a mayor of Ponce and his 3rd wife María Colón.
-They were 4th grade of consanguinity [ARE1M F15v] and [A.G.I.INDIFERENTE,220,N.7] Juan Blás's brother Father Juan Lorenzo de Matos y Colón declared he was a descendant to Christopher Columbus and Adeltanado Pedro de Alvarado.

-As in of Arecibo is known as the "Villa del Capitan Correa" (Captain Correa's Village), an honor bestowed by the people of the town.
+Captain Antonio de los Reyes Correa, who was married to Estefanía Rodríguez de Matos y Colón Luyando, died on June 9, 1758.
+Arecibo is known as the "Villa del Capitan Correa" (Captain Correa's Village), an honour bestowed by the people of the town.
 The people of Arecibo also honored Correa by including a gold colored belt in their Coat of Arms with the words "Muy Leal", which means "Very Loyal", in representation of Correa.
 On January 8, 2004, the Government of Puerto Rico approved public law #29 (P. de la C. 4029 LEY NUM.
 29. 8 DE ENERO DE 2004) establishing August 5 as the Day of Antonio de los Reyes Correa.
 In the southern Puerto Rican city of Ponce a street was named after him.
 It runs from Barrio Segundo through Barrio Primero and ends in the northern portion of Barrio Canas Urbano at Avenida Las Américas.